-35. The following are other technical issues related to the UN Model that were mentioned in note E/C.18/2018/CRP.8 or that were otherwise considered by the Subcommittee but which the Subcommittee did not address due to time constraints and the amount of work that would be required by the Subcommittee to approve changes related to these topics.
+36. The following are other technical issues related to the UN Model that were considered by the Subcommittee but which the Subcommittee did not address due to time constraints and the amount of work that would be required by the Subcommittee to approve changes related to these topics.
 These issues may be considered by the next membership of the Committee.